Janata Party: Status

 But some leaders of Janata Party refused to accept its merger into Janata Dal and continued in Janata Party.
 These included Indubhai Patel, Subramanian Swamy, Syed Shahabuddin, H. D. Deve Gowda, Sarojini Mahishi.
 On 4 January 1989, Indubhai Patel was declared as acting president of Janata Party.
 Janata Dal filed an application to Election Commission of India to seek the transfer of Janata Party symbol to its own.
 But the Election Commission froze the symbol chakra–haldhar for 1989 general election and as a result, Janata Dal had to use wheel as their election symbol.
+Janata Party continue to retain its status as unrecognised registered party with Election Commission of India and retains its symbol of chakra-haldhar.

+Since the original Janata Party disappeared when it merged into the Janata Dal, these two(the 1977 one and present one) are considered as distinct from one another by many.

 Under V. P. Singh, the Janata Dal and the National Front sought to replicate the Janata-style alliance of anti-Congress political parties.
 Although it failed to win a majority, it managed to form a fragile coalition government with V.P.
 Singh as the prime minister with the outside support of the BJP and the Communist Party of India (Marxist).
 However, Singh's government soon fell victim to intra-party rivalries and power struggles, and his successor Chandra Sekhar's Janata Dal (Socialist) government lasted barely into 1991.

 Legacy

 Although its tenure in office was tumultuous and unsuccessful, the Janata party played a definitive role in Indian politics and history and its legacy remains strong in contemporary India.
 The Janata party led a popular movement to restore civil liberties, evoking the memories and principles of the Indian independence movement.
 Its success in ending 30 years of uninterrupted Congress rule helped strengthen India's multi-party democracy.
 The term "Janata" has been used by several major political parties such as the Biju Janata Dal (BJD), Bharatiya Janata Party (BJP), Janata Dal (United), Janata Dal (Secular), Rashtriya Janata Dal and others.

 Participants in the struggle against the Indian Emergency (1975–77) and of the Janata party went on to comprise a new generation of Indian political leaders.
 Chandra Shekhar, Atal Bihari Vajpayee and Deve Gowda went on to serve as Prime Ministers; Vajpayee led the first non-Congress government to complete a full five-year term from 1999 to 2004.
 Lal Krishna Advani served as deputy prime minister.
 Younger politicians such as Subramanian Swamy, Arun Jaitley, Pramod Mahajan, Sushma Swaraj and others were grass-roots activists in the Janata party.

 The Janata Party continued to exist led by Subramanian Swamy, which maintained a small presence in the politics of the state of Tamil Nadu, Karnataka, Andhra Pradesh, Kerala, Maharashtra, Chandigarh, Delhi and at the national stage.
-Janata party continued its lead as opposition in AP until the formation of TDP party, due to prominent leaders such as Jaipal Reddy, Babul Reddy and T. Gajula Narasaiah.
+Janata party continued its lead as opposition in AP until the formation of TDP party.